-The Fort Rock Valley Historical Society, founded in 1984 with eight charter members, conceived the Homestead Village which opened in 1988 with two buildings, the Webster cabin and Dr. Thom's office.
-In the ensuing years more land was acquired from the BLM and more buildings were brought in from surrounding homestead sites.
+The Fort Rock Valley Historical Society, Inc., founded in 1984 with eight charter members, conceived the Homestead Village which opened in 1988 with two buildings, the Webster cabin and Dr. Thom's office.
+In the ensuing years more land was acquired from BLM and more buildings were brought in from surrounding homestead sites.
 Many of the buildings were considered hazardous to open range cattle and were scheduled to be put to the torch.

 Without the dedication and perseverance of the Fort Rock Historical Society's members there would be very little evidence of the life and times of this chapter in Oregon history.

 Our Homestead Village Museum offers self-guided tours.
 Step back in time and visit!
 It's a great opportunity for all ages!

 Our site is also suitable for film and photo enthusiasts.
 Send us an email for more information. email@example.com

 Rich Cohen, "Pirate City" from The Paris Review.
 Reprinted by permission in "The Best American Travel Writing, 2013."
 Elizabeth Gilbert editor; Jason Wilson series editor.

 Fort Rock is located approximately 64 miles southeast of Bend Oregon, off Highway 31

 Visit our Homestead Village Museum self-guided tour at 64696 Fort Rock Road, Fort Rock, Oregon

 Fort Rock Road, Fort Rock, Oregon 97735, United States